Multidisciplinary learning through collective performance favors decentralization: Model description

+We also controlled for the search radius of agents from much smaller than the smallest feature size of the tasks ($r=0.001$), through local ``exploitation'' searches just smaller than the width of the smallest valley in the task landscape ($r$=0.01), to intermediate searches that mix exploration and exploitation ($r=0.1$), and global ``exploration'' searches in which agents can always explore the entire domain ($r=1$).

-For networks, we sought to understand how structural qualities affect performance.
-To that end, we selected 12 measures that describe different structural properties of networks related to individual connectedness, neighbors' connectedness, network efficiency, and shared connections \cite[cf.][see SI Appendix S3 for definitions]{Newman2018}.
+For our systematic analysis of network structures, we selected 12 measures that describe different structural properties of networks related to individual connectedness, neighbors' connectedness, network efficiency, and shared connections \cite[cf.][see SI Appendix S3 for definitions]{Newman2018}.
 Then, we selected 18 team network configurations that vary these qualities to understand how each quality affects team performance (see Fig. \ref{fig:example_tasks_networks}f-j for sample networks; see SI Appendix S4 for network specifications).
 Some of the networks are common empirically like the small world \cite{Watts1998} and preferential attachment \cite{Barabasi1999}; others are random graphs to explore the effects of network density; and several are idealized or idiosyncratic graphs because they allow us to explore particular qualities.
 Combined, the task and network types produced varied difficulties for the teams (see Fig \ref{fig:example_tasks_networks}k for two of the four task measures).

-We also varied the search radius of agents from much smaller than the smallest feature size of the tasks ($r=0.001$), through local ``exploitation'' searches just smaller than the width of the smallest valley in the task landscape ($r$=0.01), to intermediate searches that mix exploration and exploitation ($r=0.1$), and global ``exploration'' searches in which agents can always explore the entire domain ($r=1$).
 Finally, we ran each combination of these choices 250 times to examine statistical differences between population means.
 All agents began from a random starting point during each run of the model and conducted a search at each of 25 time steps.
 The following section presents our results.